John D. Owens

 John D. Owens is an American computer engineer, known for his work in GPU computing.
 He is Child Family Professor of Engineering and Entrepreneurship in the Department of Electrical and Computer Engineering at University of California, Davis.

 Education

-John Owens received his Ph.D in electrical engineering in 2003 from Stanford University under the supervision of William J. Dally and Pat Hanrahan.
+John Owens received his Ph.D. in electrical engineering in 2003 from Stanford University under the supervision of William J. Dally and Pat Hanrahan.

 Awards and honors

-Owens was inducted as an IEEE Fellow in 2022 "for contributions to heterogeneous parallel computing".
-In 2021 he was also inducted as a AAAS Fellow "for fundamental contributions to commodity parallel computing, particularly in the development of GPU algorithms, data structures, and applications."
+Owens was elected to the Class of 2021 IEEE Fellows "for contributions to heterogeneous parallel computing".
+He was elected an AAAS Fellow in 2020 "for fundamental contributions to commodity parallel computing, particularly in the development of GPU algorithms, data structures, and applications."

 In 2007, his paper "Scan Primitives for GPU Computing" won the Best paper award at Graphics Hardware.